stockmouton/stockmouton.github.io/articles/hyperinflation.md

 > https://www.thebalance.com/what-is-hyperinflation-definition-causes-and-examples-3306097

 ### The bubble case
-Bubbles appear because the expectation force becomes predominant.
-Hijacking the human brain, expectation transforms itself again into a self-fulfilling prophecy on a given industry and all the prices start to increase.
-It starts a succession of human behaviours governed by emotions like FOMO (fear of missing out) where people are pilling up.
-In the meantime, the random dude which was here by luck will feel validated and might consider himself a kind of guru/expert, arguing that it will keep going up, bringing even more people on the board.
+Bubbles appear because the inflation expectation of certain assets become the predominant force.
+Hijacking the human brain, inflation expectation transforms itself again into a self-fulfilling prophecy and all the prices start to increase powered by a succession of human behaviours which starts with "the fear of missing out" (FOMO) and people starts pilling up.

-Other players not expecting a bubble on the assets will be short squeezed starting burst of gamma-squeezes and who knows how high the price can shoot up.
-This will utimately transform the assets into a Ponzi scheme which will naturally hurt all the people late to the party.
+Pure speculators starts to actively hype up the train because they invested on margin (with a loan) and needs a return as soon as possible.
+Their power is accelerated by the fact that they are indeed making money and everyday is a new day when peopled to have invested yesterday.
+Those lucky speculators feel validated and might raise themselves to the guru status arguing that it will keep going up, bringing even more people on the board.
+This keeps on-going until the price is so high that doubt starts to appear among speculators.
+At this point, it is all about faith.

+<sub>*Sidenote: a funny thing is that those speculators are usually oblivious to their own behaviours.
+Some of them will even conduct actual research to prove their point.
+The problem lies in the fact that they are looking for comfirmation bias and not the real truth.
+On top of that, being right is not necessarily the best way to make market in the open market.*</sub>

 Interestingly, a bubble is an asset (or set of assets) hyperinflation.
-FUD on that asset increase, volatility increes, risk increase.
-And the usual dynamic of hyperinflation is the result: price increase fast, price overshoot, price decrease again fast, price might also undershoot here and finally, price will settle to its new satisfying value.
+FUD on that asset increase, volatility increase, risk increase.
+And the usual dynamic of hyperinflation is the result:
+- First, the price increase fast
+- Then, the price way overshoot what could be a decent value
+- Then, the price decrease fast which might make the price undershoot a decente value
+- Finally, the price will settle to a new satisfying value for the market.

-The last very good examples is GME.
-From a value stock, it went through a bubble period and now the future might be even more intersting as it might become a growth stocks if it successfully execute its own transition.
+What happened with GME is a textbook example.
+From a value stock, it went through a bubble period (might still be in as volatility is still high).
+But the future might be even more interesting as it might become a growth stocks if it successfully execute its own transition (A previous example of a successful digital transiton can be seen with [Netflix](https://en.wikipedia.org/wiki/Netflix#History)).

-Bubbles tend to happen more when the market tends to be a casino.
+#### From an investment market to a casino
+When hyperfinflation hits the secondary market many times and on multiple assets, everybody starts to be a genius.
+Anyone which believed that "stonk always go up" against other belief are rewarded with huge gains.
+On the other side, people feel burns to have missed this opportunity or worst are actualling burn because of short position.

+At this point, the market starts to be a casino with loosers and winners.
+It self-sustaining for a while because winners tend to brag about it and many people feel like they are the only one losing money.

 We tend to call a market a casino when the amount of risks taken by investors is too damn high!
-This usually is reflectted in high volatility overall.
-You can measure it with the global margin debt (amount borrowed by people to invest in the open makret).
-When it increase fast, it is not a good sign as more and more people are risking much more than they have.
-You can also feel it when you start to observe some bubbles (~~SPACs 👀~~, ~~NFTs 👀~~) and [funds start to get margin called](https://www.nytimes.com/2021/04/03/business/bill-hwang-archegos.html).
+You can measure it with the global margin debt (amount borrowed by people to invest in the financial markets).
+The important point here is the acceleration of margin debt: if it increase fast, it is not a good sign as more and more people are risking much more than they have.
+You can also feel it when you start to observe many bubbles (~~SPACs 👀~~, ~~NFTs 👀~~) and [funds start to get margin called](https://www.nytimes.com/2021/04/03/business/bill-hwang-archegos.html).
+It is also reflected into the bull/bear ratio (weekly poll of investment advisors) which start to be overly positive.

-It happens so all of those 3 signals are full on right now.
-In such market, hyperinflation would crash the whole market as drop in some sectors will margin called big hedge funds and soon, banks discovers that the whole system is tied together and will fall as one which happens (as in 2008, it's particularly relevant as nothing has been done to prevent the systemic risk of 2008 and we are 13 years later, how time flies!).
+It happens that all of those 3 signals are full on right now.
+In such market, hyperinflation would crash the whole market as drop in some sectors will margin called big hedge funds and soon, banks discovers that the whole system is tied together and will fall as one (as in 2008, it's particularly relevant today as nothing has been done to prevent the systemic risk of 2008 and we are 13 years later, how time flies!).

 > What signal?
 >